 Bimetal thermometers work by converting the temperature increase or decrease into mechanical displacement through a bimetallic strip inside of the thermometer stem.
 The bimetallic strip is made up of two metals attached to each other.
 The metals used can include copper. brass or steel.
 Because the two metals expand or contract differently when the temperature increases or decreases, the difference causes the indicator to move.
 The difference in expansion is also explained as a difference in coefficients of thermal expansion.
 The indicator is attached to a dial at the front of the thermometer, with temperature indications alongside the dial.
 When the indicator is moved by a temperature increase, we can see that visually by inspecting the dial.

 Calibration is most easily explained as making sure a thermometer is accurate.
 This is done by testing whether the bimetal thermometer indicates what it should indicate by comparing it to something you know the temperature of.
 In the case of bimetal thermometers, you can adjust the thermometers with the nut located below the dial.
 Calibration should be important when you need to be sure of your thermometer’s measurement.
-For more common questions, read our recent blog on temperature calibration.
+For more common questions, read our recent blog on 4 common questions about temperature calibration.

 Bimetal thermometers can suffer a loss in accuracy from various sources.
 When you suspect that one of the following is the case, you should probably perform a simple calibration to see what is up: